Statistics & methodology glossary

 - Standard error (SE)

 - The standard deviation of a sampling distribution.
 For a mean z-score, SE(Ẑ) = 1/√N_eff.
 Shrinks as √N, so N=100 cuts the SE to one-third of N=10.
-Rankquant's CI-floor penalty scales linearly with SE.
+The CI-floor Rankquant publishes for each item sits 1.645 · SE below the mean, so that diagnostic scales linearly with SE.

 - Effective sample size (N_eff)

-- For R1 and R3, N_eff is simply the count of contributing reviewers.
-For R2, N_eff = (Σ w_s)² / Σ w_s² (Kish's design-effect formula).
-Weighted aggregates always have N_eff ≤ N_raw; the ratio tells you how much the weighting collapses the effective sample.
+- In Rankquant, N_eff is simply the count of contributing qualifying reviewers, because the aggregate is unweighted — every reviewer carries the same weight, so nothing collapses the sample.
+Weighted aggregates (which Rankquant does not compute) always have N_eff ≤ N_raw; the ratio tells you how much the weighting collapses the effective sample.

 - Kish design-effect formula

 - The standard survey-statistics formula for the effective sample size of a weighted mean: N_eff = (Σ w)² / Σ w².
 When weights are equal, N_eff = N. When one observation dominates the weights, N_eff collapses toward 1.
-Used in Rankquant for R2's CI-floor denominator.
+It has no work to do at Rankquant — with equal weights throughout, N_eff = N by construction.

 - One-tailed critical value

 - The z or t value defining a one-sided rejection region.
-Rankquant uses z = 1.645 (90% one-tailed, equivalent to a defensibly pessimistic lower bound on the mean z-score).
+Rankquant uses z = 1.645 (90% one-tailed) for the CI floor it publishes beside each item's percentiles — a defensibly pessimistic lower bound on the mean z-score.
 We use one-tailed rather than two-tailed because we care about the downside of the estimate, not both tails.

 - Wilson score interval

 - The continuity-corrected confidence interval for a binomial proportion.
 Used by Reddit's "best" sort and Yelp's internal ranking.
-Rankquant's CI-floor is the continuous-scale analog — same family of small-sample-safe ranking primitives.
+Rankquant's CI-floor is the continuous-scale analog — the same family of small-sample-safe primitives, published here as a per-item diagnostic rather than used as the ranking basis.

 - Empirical cumulative distribution function (empirical CDF)

 - A step function that counts the fraction of sample points below any given value.
-Rankquant computes the empirical CDF of all CI-floors in the database and uses it to convert each product's CI-floor to a 0–100 percentile.
-Robust to non-normality of the underlying CI-floor distribution.
+Rankquant computes the empirical CDF of all mean z-scores in the database and uses it to convert each product's mean z-score to a 0–100 percentile.
+Robust to non-normality of the underlying distribution.

 - Rank-based ranking

 - A ranking scheme that uses a value's rank among peers rather than its absolute magnitude.
 Robust to monotone transformations, outliers, and non-normality.
-Rankquant's percentile is a rank-based transformation of the CI-floor.
+Rankquant's percentile is a rank-based transformation of the mean z-score.

 - Cohort (±20% price, same category)